TriNav’s PEDD approach significantly increases the T:N ratio,* which may result in better patient outcomes.1,2,4

 Study Design

-A retrospective, single-center study included 88 treatment-naive patients with solitary HCC tumors <6.5 cm who under when treatment utilizing either PEDD (n=18) or standard EH microcatheters (n=70).
+A retrospective, single-center study included 88 treatment-naive patients with solitary HCC tumors <6.5 cm who underwent treatment utilizing either PEDD (n=18) or a traditional microcatheter (n=70).

 Board-certified radiologists conducted blinded review of follow-up imaging according to mRECIST.
 Following liver explant (n=23), a board-certified pathologist performed a blinded review of the liver specimens to assess tumor necrosis and therapeutic distribution.